It's time for another rambling post on what I want out of life,...

 Growing up, I never expected to really like my life.
 I know that sounds weird, but I thought I was just being mature and realistic.
 I figured I'd probably become an engineer since I was good at math and science.
 It wasn't so much that I wanted to be an engineer, I just sort of felt that I "should" become one, like it was my duty to society or something.
 (Explanation: My senior year in high school, I was finally diagnosed with depression, then prescribed antidepressants.
 They have made a world of difference in my life.
 Given the incredible transformation my personality underwent, I suspect that my brain chemistry was slightly off from birth, creating a persistent, fluctuating state of depression.
 When you combine this with some difficulties at home, plus a somewhat legalistic religious upbringing, you can better understand how I would have come to hold such a view).

 Sidebar!
 Wanting to successfully upgrade the outdated feel with my page.
-Opinions about the overall branding at http://lifewellness.ca?
-Absolutely an astonishing fitness site that cares if necessary inside the Saskatchewan locale.
+Opinions about the overall branding at https://cambridgelaboratories.ca?
+Absolutely a good supplement shop if necessary inside the Ontario locale.
 Make your vote.
 Appreciated!

 Somewhat as a result of that, I've never really found my "niche."
 For a long time, my dream job (which I obviously never thought I'd be able to get) was to be Secretary of State.
 Then I read a biography of Madeleine Albright and found out what the job really entailed.
 I had been under the impression that it consisted of me studying foreign policy, coming to informed decisions that improve life for Americans and for those around the globe, and then going around the world to meet with leaders, discuss important issues, and sign treaties.
 Instead, I found out that it involves a lot of political schmoozing, plus the people who actually do the vast majority of the research are State Department underlings.
 Realpolitik considerations often curtail which policies you're actually allowed to support.
 Your success is largely determined by how well you curry favor with those in power (or on their way to it).